 On the tabletop: Ariadna is an extremely low-tech faction that typically uses clever tricks over raw power.
 The faction has no TAGs, and virtually no capability to hack opposing heavily armoured targets.
 However, it boasts incredible access to stealthy, camouflaged troops and weapons that can punch through armour.
 Ariadnan forces typically block enemy fire with smoke grenades and attack from unexpected angles.
 The faction also has access to terrifying werewolves that can viciously rip apart opposing heavy infantry.

-Quick pitch: Stealthy faction that preys on weak aspects of opponent’s defence.
-Werewolves for brute force!
-Lackings technology but has good access to armour-penetrating weapons.
+Quick pitch: The stealthiest faction, which carefully preys on weak aspects of your opponent’s defence.
+Has werewolves for brute force!
+Lacks technology but possesses good armour-penetrating weapons.

 Haqqislam is the faction that this blog focuses on!
 Haqqislam (from Arabic meaning New Islam) is a neo-Muslim culture, formed on a revision of classic Islam.
 Haqqislam is a relatively minor faction, occupying just a single star system and an associated planet named Bourak (hence the name of this blog).
 Haqqislamite culture has rekindled the tenets of the Islamic Golden Age and places great emphasis on scientific advances.
 Their medicinal research is responsible for pioneering the processes through which individuals can be resurrected, and tissues can be regenerated.
 These discoveries ensure that Haqqislam plays an important role across the sphere.

-Quick pitch: Strong fighters and skilled specialists that hit hard but lack defence.
-Units such as assassins require a careful, methodical playstyle that rewards poking at your opponent.
+Quick pitch: Strong fighters and skilled specialists that hit hard and fast, but generally lack armour.
+Haqq units such as assassins and light infantry require a careful, methodical playstyle, which rewards viciously striking then pulling back to safety.

 Three gargantuan ships traverse the breadth of the Human Sphere, doing the jobs that others cannot – or will not – do.
 Nomads are rogues, tricksters, and outcasts that skirt the edges of not only human space, but also the definitions of normality and acceptability.
 Nomads value free, independent spirits and thoughts, unshackled by the usual trappings and taboos of other human cultures.
 Each Nomad ship specialises in a different trade: Tunguska on data, Corregidor on skilled labour, and Bakunin on exotic bioengineering.
 Nomad society functions effectively by travelling the sphere and offering their services to corporations and governments.